Enroll with us in a few easy steps

 Many dental problems are caused by the build-up of plaque in your mouth.
 Plaque is a sticky film on your teeth that’s made when bacteria mix with food.
 Plaque build-up can weaken your teeth and gums.

 Good oral care removes plaque to help prevent some dental problems, like cavities and gum disease.
-What does good oral care mean?
-It means:

 - Brushing your teeth at least twice a day with fluoride toothpaste.
 Use a soft, rounded toothbrush to protect your gums.
 Check your toothpaste label to make sure fluoride is listed as an ingredient.